Western Norway, Norway: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Check that you choose the right type.
-The vast majority of adapters for sale now are simply plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and F. Be careful to find the correct type.
+Most adapters available are just plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most areas.

 • Power bank for devices